QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step6/README.md

 ## Next Steps

-- Proceed to Step 7 to start displaying analytics data in `/analytics` using tables and summary counts.
+- Proceed to Step 7 to add paid gating, the traffic sources list, and the admin-only summary grid.

 ## Code Structure

 - `ExampleBase` handles completion tracking and JS enhancements.
-- The tutorial page focuses on the new analytics entity and where to write events.
+- The tutorial page focuses on the baseline `/analytics` markup and the guard logic.

 ## Common Issues & Solutions

-- **Migration issues**: Ensure the previous migrations have been applied and the database is up-to-date.
-- **Too many events**: Add simple filters or throttling if needed for demo purposes.
+- **Blank screen**: Confirm the session restore block runs before redirecting—`AnalyticsBase` should only navigate once it fails to find a stored email.
+- **Paid cards already visible**: That content now belongs to Step 7.
+Keep only the hero + four KPIs in this step.
+- **Auth service null**: Make sure `IUserAuthService` is registered (from Step 5) and seeded demo accounts still exist.

 ## Related Resources

-- EF Core migrations and schema evolution
-- Basic analytics/event modeling patterns
+- `Components/Pages/Demo/DashboardDemo/Analytics.razor`
+- Step 7 and Step 8 example pages for the additive sections